freeauth/freeauth/README.md

 - **FreeAuth/Lib*:** These files contain the implementation of FreeAuth's base functionality, including 2PC-AES-GCM and more.
 - **FreeAuth/TestSMTP*:** These files contain the implementation of email ownership authentication for Prover, Verifier and Server.
 A local presentation of the email ownership authentication functionality can be achieved by running these three files.
 - **FreeAuth/TestSingleCommit*:** These files contain the implementation of commitment generation for Prover and Verifier.
 A local presentation of the commitment generation functionality can be achieved by running these two files.
 - **FreeAuth/StatementGeneration:** This folder contains zero-knowledge proof code for three statements generation based on [arkworks-rs](https://github.com/arkworks-rs/groth16.git).
-A local presentation of  zero-knowledge proof generation for the three statements can be achieved by running the code.
+A local presentation of zero-knowledge proof generation for the three statements can be achieved by running these files.
 - **FreeAuth/ApplicationDemo:** This folder contains the email client demo based on VUE3.js and Electron, integrated with FreeAuth's email ownership authentication.

 **boringssl/:** This directory contains a tweaked version of  [BoringSSL](https://github.com/google/boringssl.git).
 BoringSSL is a fork of OpenSSL that is designed to meet Google's needs.
 DiStefano uses BoringSSL for TLS functionality, so we inherited it and made some more modifications for FreeAuth.